Observation of broadband super-absorption of electromagnetic waves through space-time symmetry breaking: Main

-This mechanism is visually represented in Fig. \ref{fig4}(a), where the suppression of reflections from Beam-1 is achieved through Beam-2 at a different frequency range.
-The specific spectral profile of Beam-2 leading to the complete elimination of reflections for Beam-1 can be calculated using Eq. (\ref{eq1}).
-Figs. \ref{fig4}(b) and (c) show both experimental and theoretical results, confirming our predictions.
+This mechanism is visually represented in Fig. \ref{fig4}(A), where the suppression of reflections from Beam-1 is achieved through Beam-2 at a different frequency range.
+The specific spectral profile of Beam-2 leading to the complete elimination of reflections for Beam-1 can be calculated using Eq. (\ref{eq1}) (for details, see Supplementary Section S7).
+Figs. \ref{fig4}(B) and (C) show both experimental and theoretical results, confirming our predictions.
 Rather remarkably, virtually zero reflection can be achieved across the entire bandwidth of interest, corresponding to unity absorption efficiency for Beam-1.
 We stress that this is impossible to achieve in any single-port LTI system, where zero reflection can only be obtained at isolated frequencies (i.e., over a zero-measure bandwidth), as predicted by Eq. (\ref{eq5}).
-This technique of ``linear control of light with light'' \cite{baranov2017coherent}, extended to time-varying systems and broadband operation (also recently studied in Ref. \cite{galiffi2023broadband} with individual time interfaces), may enable the dynamic reconfiguration of a device response and the wideband modulation of waves without the need to alter the material properties or structural design of the system.
+This constraint is overcome in our time-varying system, demonstrating virtually perfect absorption over a continuous bandwidth for Beam-1.
+(It is important to note that we did not explicitly consider reflection reduction at Beam-2 frequencies, as the current absorber design is optimized specifically for Beam-1.)
+This technique of ``linear control of light with light'' \cite{baranov2017coherent}, extended to time-varying systems and broadband operation (also recently studied in Ref. \cite{galiffi2023broadband} with individual time interfaces and in Ref. \cite{mostafa2022coherently} with periodic temporal modulations and multi-frequency incident signals) may enable the dynamic reconfiguration of a device response and the wideband modulation of waves without the need to alter the material properties or structural design of the system.